the-m-master/Moruga/README.md

 ## How to build Moruga?
 ### Moruga was build and tested on [MSYS2](https://www.msys2.org/) and [Ubuntu LTS 20](https://ubuntu.com/)
 Moruga does also build using [cygwin](https://www.cygwin.com/), but is not recommended due to the DLL hell of cygwin.
-Currently Moruga does not build with VS, due to C++ compiler incompatibility (no C++20 support) and lack of 128-bit support.
+Currently Moruga does not build with VS due to C++ compiler incompatibility (weak C++20 support) and lack of 128-bit variables.

 For building a release version of Moruga (using [GCC](https://gcc.gnu.org/)).